Thematic Bible Study Method

 So you’ve been digging into God’s Word for some time and you want to try something new.
 Or, maybe you’re struggling with a particular issue and want to know more about what the Bible has to say about it.
-In either of these scenarios, you may want to do a thematic Bible study.
+In either of these scenarios, you may want to use the thematic Bible study method.

 So, before we start using the thematic Bible study method we need to understand what a theme is.
 The theme is the subject of a passage—the underlying message.
 It may be plainly stated or implied.
 When trying to determine the theme of a piece of literature, ask yourself “What’s the big idea or the central message of this passage?”
 Let’s look at an example.

 Hear, my children, the instruction of a father,